What Are the Top Complications from Truck Accidents?

 Depending on the cause of the accident, you may seek compensation from the truck driver’s insurance company, the trucking company’s insurance company, or the truck manufacturer’s insurance company.

-Large trucks are a major liability threat to insurance companies and can cost millions of dollars in damages.
+Large trucks are a significant liability threat to insurance companies, costing millions of dollars in damages.

 Insurance companies are involved in truck accidents, and many attorneys, adjusters, and investigators often launch their investigations within hours of an accident to protect their interests.